In search of who killed Lt. Charles Burton Newenham - 1793

 Captain - Sir Thomas Byard.

-HMS Windsor Castle was a 98 gun, 2nd rate ship and was the "Flagship" for Vice Admiral Phillips Cosby.
+Windsor Castle was a 98 gun, 2nd rate ship and was the "Flagship" for Vice Admiral Phillips Cosby.

 The Windsor Castle formed part of Lord Samuel Hood's assault on the bay that surround the town of Toulon, France.